Duncanma/Blog/content/Blog/i-might-miss-winnipeg-but-i-think-ive-moved-to-a-cooler-place.md

 ---
 date: 2003-07-14T21:53:00+00:00
-title: I might miss Winnipeg, but I think I&#8217;ve moved to a cooler place&#8230;
+title: I might miss Winnipeg, but I think I've moved to a cooler place...
 type: posts
 ---
 As a parent of a 2yr old, I don't get out to see bands as often as I used to (I know it is certainly possible, but we are not really connected into a babysitting network, so we only go out when family is visiting)... but it turns out that all you need is a toddler and to live in the right city.